ZheZhangEcon/zhezhang-econ.github.io/papers.md

 My research interest includes health economics, development economics, and environmental economics.

 ## Working papers
-- Go with the wind: Spatial impacts of environmental regulations on industrial activities in China, (with Tingting Xie and Zhilong Qin),  ***1st round R&R***.
 - Health benefits from improved air quality: Evidence from the pollution regulations in China’s “2+26” cities, (with Tingting Xie and Yong Wang), ***2nd round R&R***.
 - [The effect of information and streamlined appointment on patient sorting and hospital efficiency](https://www.researchgate.net/publication/369071342_The_Effect_of_Information_and_Streamlined_Appointment_on_Patient_Sorting_and_Hospital_Efficiency), (with Changcheng Song, Nan Yang and Junjian Yi), under review.
 - Air Pollution kills competition: Evidence from ESports, (with Jiawei Mo and Zenan Wu), under review.